Long-Range Graph Wavelet Networks: Empirical Results

 \textbf{Datasets.} We evaluate on \textsc{Photo} and \textsc{Computers} from Amazon co-purchase graphs \citep{mcauley_image-based_2015, shchur_pitfalls_2018}.
 These datasets focus on local neighborhood interactions, validating that our long-range optimization does not compromise local modeling capabilities.

-As reported in \cref{tab:results_short}, \modelname{} achieves state-of-the-art performance on \textsc{Photo} and competitive results on \textsc{Computers}, demonstrating our proposed hybrid parametrization offers the flexibility to model both global and local propagation.
-Contrary to long-range tasks, relaxing admissibility constraints does not consistently improve performance on these local interaction datasets.
+\textbf{Results.} As reported in \cref{tab:results_short}, \modelname{} achieves state-of-the-art performance on \textsc{Photo} and competitive results on \textsc{Computers}, demonstrating our proposed hybrid parametrization offers the flexibility to model both global and local propagation.
+Contrary to long-range tasks, relaxing admissibility constraints does not consistently improve performance on local interaction datasets.

-\textbf{Training Time.} On \textsc{Photo}, training \modelname{} takes approximately 3 seconds per epoch with total training time around 20 minutes for the full run (400 epochs).
-The partial EVD preprocessing with \(k = 50\) costs roughly 1.3 seconds using sparse solvers, accounting for approximately 0.1\% of total training time.
+\textbf{Training Time.} On \textsc{Photo}, training \modelname{} takes approximately 3s per epoch with total training time around 20 minutes for the full run (400 epochs).
+The partial EVD preprocessing with \(k = 50\) costs roughly 1.3s using sparse solvers, accounting for approximately 0.1\% of total training time.